sheygs13/learn-tscript/__notes__/types.md

 - TypeScript's type system only helps you during development (i.e. before the code get's compiled).
 - The key difference is: JavaScript uses `"dynamic types"` (_resolved at runtime_) while TypeScript uses `"static types"` (_set during development_)
 - When declaring a variable whose value is not known, always add the type of value to the variable.
+- The `type` keyword is used to define an alias for a type.

 ```ts
 let count: number;